Particulate matter includes both small particles of the object being blasted and the abrasive material.

 In the early stages the effects are reversible, however, chronic exposure may result in gangrenous and necrotic changes in the fingers.
 There is no effective treatment to reverse these effects.

-More information on vibration is provided in general hazards section of the Abrasive blasting Code of Practice 2021 (PDF, 1.14 MB).
+More information on vibration is provided in section 4 of the Abrasive blasting code of practice 2021 (PDF, 1.14 MB).

 Reducing the health impacts

 A person conducting of a business or undertaking (PCBU) must take action to reduce the health impact from dusts, coatings, solvents, noise and vibration by using: